CrazyRedMachine/NostalgiaIO/README.md

 The midi keyboard will work with Synthesia or any midi-enabled music software, but the missing black keys will ruin your experience in most cases.

-### Multitouch mode (plug the device while MODE is switched on)

-In this mode the panel acts like virtual touchpresses along the bottom edge of the screen.
-This was mainly developped for use with "Pianista", but might work for other android games too (**note**: this is untested on IOS).

-- Presses go along the bottom edge of the screen (10% from bottom edge).

-And to facilitate menu navigation in some games :

-- While holding TEST button, presses go along the center line (50%)
-- While holding COIN button, presses go along the top edge (10% from top edge)

 ### ACIO (native) mode (plug the device while holding SERVICE button)

 In this mode the arduino is pretty much disabled and acts as a passthrough, so that the original data can interact with your device.
 It's useful if you modded your cab hardware and want to use the extended features for other games but still retain native compatibility with Nostalgia.